GowthamK04/PlayListify/README.md

 The following potential features are being considered and worked on to enhance the functionality and user experience of the PlayListify app.
 These improvements aim to streamline playlist creation, improve usability, and provide a more seamless interaction with the Spotify API.
 They include features that enhance track selection, optimize API handling, and improve overall app responsiveness and feedback.

 * Track Preview Samples: Implementing track preview functionality would allow users to listen to short snippets of each song directly from the search results.
-This feature enhances the user experience by letting users quickly evaluate tracks before adding them to their playlist.
+This feature enhances the user experience by letting users quickly evaluate tracks before adding them to their playlists.

 * Loading Screen During Playlist Save: A loading screen or progress indicator could be introduced when a playlist is being saved.
 This would provide users with clear feedback that their playlist is being processed, preventing confusion and improving the overall user experience.